vectordotdev/timber-elixir/README.md

 <details><summary><strong>All other platforms (Network / HTTP)</strong></summary><p>

 Timber does not force an HTTP client on you.
-The following instruction utilize the Timber default `hackney`.
+The following instruction utilize the Timber default `Timber.Transports.HTTP.HackneyClient`.
+This is a highly efficient client that utilizes batching, stay alive connections, connection pools, and msgpack to deliver logs with high throughput and little overhead.
 If you'd like to use another client see `Timber.Transports.HTTP.Client`.

 1. Add HTTP dependencies to `mix.exs` and start them: